shihankanungo/shihankanungo.github.io/india-trip.md

 ### Day 3: Sat Mar 29 (8 days to go)

 Shihan has managed to get a meeting out of Arun to discuss finishing touches for _A_.
-They are meeting tomorrow (Sunday) at 6PM.
-Arun has said he is hoping to publish this in **Algebras and Representation Theory**, another Q1 journal.
+They are meeting tomorrow (Sunday) at 6PM. <br> Arun is hoping to publish this in **Algebras and Representation Theory**, another Q1 journal.

 He has been working on _G_ this morning.
 Finished his Saturday morning chore of laundry.